padrinobook/padrinobook/02-job-board-application.md

     # Padrino Stable Gem
     gem 'padrino', '0.10.5'

 Later, when *the time comes*, we will add extra gems, for now though we'll grab the current gems using with Bundler[^bundler] by running at the command line:

     $ bundle install

 [^bundler]: recall that bundler is a service to install all the required gems for a certain project.

 Recall from section (\ref{section 'git - put your code under version control'}) that we need to put our achievements under version control:

     $ git init
     $ git add .
     $ git commit -m 'first commit of a marvelous padrino application'

 Can you remember what the git commands are doing?
 The following explanation will refresh your memory if you have forgot, don't worry it'll become second nature to you in due course:

 - `git init` - initialize a new git repository
 - `git add .` - add recursively all files to staging
 - `git commit -m ` - check in your changes in the repository

-Because we are hosting our application on [github]( "github") we need to push the project onto the platform.
-(TODO: installation explanation of github, maybe just a link)
+Because we are hosting our application on [GitHub](https://github.com/ "github") we need to push the project onto the platform.
+(TODO: installation explanation of GitHub, maybe just a link)

     $ git remote add origin git@github.com:matthias-guenther/job_off_app.git
     $ git push origin master

 ![Figure 2-3. creating a new project on github](images/02/github.png)

-Instead of *matthias-guenther* you have to replace this phrase with your personal github account name.
+Instead of *matthias-guenther* you have to replace this phrase with your personal GitHub account name.
 Now your repository is online.
-To write some documentation about what the whole project is about we should add a README.md to the project:
+To write some documentation about what the whole project is about we should add a README.md to the
+project:

     $ git add README.md
     $ git commit -m 'add README'
     $ git push

 The md extension means this is in Markdown format you can however use many other formats.